SuhanaSayyad/gpai-cop-self-assessment/README.md

 ## What this tool does

 The GPAI Code of Practice was finalised on 10 July 2025.
 It sets out the concrete compliance measures that GPAI model providers must implement under Articles 53 and 55 of the EU AI Act.
-Obligations became enforceable from 2 August 2026.
+These obligations became applicable on 2 August 2025, with Commission enforcement powers beginning 2 August 2026.

 This tool walks through 13 key measures across three chapters and generates a full compliance assessment with downloadable reports.